The Backyard Battle Cry

 Do you hear the difference?
 Your children will for sure.

-Much is at stake as we challenge inactivity and outdoor deprivation in our own homes.
-Just keep it fun, family-focused and through action as well as words lead the charge for change in your child’s life.
-Although General Patton’s pep talks may not be appropriate for a child’s ears and there does not appear to be any signs of an alien invasion in my neighborhood, we can all brush up on the way we beckon our boys and girls to the outside world.
+Much is at stake as we challenge inactivity, outdoor deprivation and environmental indifference in our own homes.
+Just keep it fun, family-focused and through action as well as words lead the charge for change in your own household.
+Although General Patton’s pep talks may not be appropriate for a child’s ears and there does not appear to be any signs of an alien invasion in my neighborhood, we can all brush up on the way we beckon today’s youth to the outside world.